WebFiori/docs/command-line-interface.md

 Available Commands:
     help
         Display CLI Help.
-To display help for specific command, use the argument "--command-name" with this command. v
+To display help for specific command, use the argument "--command-name" with this command.

+    v
         Display framework version info.

     show-config
         Display framework configuration.

     list-themes
         List all registered themes.

     list-jobs
         List all scheduled CRON jobs.

     list-routes
-        List all created routes and which resource they point to. cron
+        List all created routes and which resource they point to.

+    cron
                Run CRON Scheduler

     route
         Test the result of routing to a URL

+    create
+        Creates a system entity (middleware, web service, background process ...).

+    add
+        Add a database connection or SMTP account.

+    update-table
+         Update a database table.

+    run-query
+        Execute SQL query on specific database.

+    update-settings
+        Update application settings which are stored in the class "AppConfig".
 ```

 Once this output appears, it means everything is ready to use the framework in CLI environment.

 ## Running Commands

-In order to run a command, we have to understand the structure of each command.
+In order to run a command, the developer must understand the structure of each command.

 The overall format of any command in the framework is this: `command-name [arg1 arg2="something" arg3...]`.
 This format means that every command in the framework consist of the following parts: